betterscientificsoftware/bssw.io/Articles/Blog/2024-06-mpi-debugging.md

 Second, although many developers ultimately run their code on remote clusters, they often develop first on laptops or local workstations without commercial debuggers.
 It is inconvenient to switch back and forth between a development environment and a separate debugging environment.

-Finally, I found that MPI debugging information online was scattered across places such as Open MPI documentation pages, Stack Overflow comments, and blog posts that were sometimes out of date.
+Finally, I found that MPI debugging information online was scattered across places such as Open MPI documentation pages, Stack Overflow comments, and blog posts that were sometimes out-of-date.

 All of this made me think the HPC community needs a hub dedicated to MPI debugging.

-Supported by the 2025 Better Scientific Software (BSSw) Fellowship Program, I have launched [https://mpi-debug.org](https://www.mpi-debug.org) to share debugging strategies and tools, with a focus on freely available options for beginners.
+Supported by the 2025 Better Scientific Software (BSSw) Fellowship Program, I have launched <https://mpi-debug.org> to share debugging strategies and tools, with a focus on freely available options for beginners.
 The website includes a discussion system so visitors can leave comments and ask questions.
 It also contains a [survey](https://forms.gle/cUbXUfu2Z2dK5d9V7) to help us better understand the current MPI debugging landscape in the community.